 - An anxiety sensitivity, genetics or other variable pathway

 Bipolar disorder often co-occurs with alcoholism.
-This disorder, formerly referred to as manic depressive disorder, can be a hazardous combined with alcohol or drug abuse.
+This disorder, formerly referred to as manic depressive disorder, can be a hazardous combination with alcohol or drug abuse.
 Each can worsen your severity and symptoms of the other.
-When you have both disorders, you increase your risk of depression, extreme mood swings, suicide and violence.
+When you have both disorders, you increase your risk of depression, extreme mood swings, suicide, and violence.

 Common symptoms and signs of bipolar disorder include:

 - Grandiose or unrealistic beliefs

 - Feelings of extreme irritability or euphoria (i.e. extreme mood swings)

 - Increased energy